HadikhaThaskeen/MYSQL/README.md

 # Assignment 6

-This Assignment is about joins and union.
+This Assignment is about joins and union .